gabrielle95/DeadMansDrawClient/README.md

 2. Arena server returns any matches - if found
 3. In absence - it will use "HTTP Long Polling" to wait and keep the connection for a longer period (e.g. 30 seconds), and then returns with an empty array ```[]```
 4. Teams are advised to retry the polling to get informed on new match announced
 5. As match is started API endpoint returns with a list of matching Match Ids so user gets notified about a match start.
-   * (Organizers will start a limited / one (tbd) active matches at a time for each team, so no teams should deal with (huge amount of) simultaneous matches.)
+   _NOTE: Organizers will start a one active match at a time for each team, so no teams should deal with simultaneous matches._

 ### 2. Playing the Match
 1. Player checks the state of the match and eventually waits for his/her turn via.